antl3x/codeplot/README.md

 ---

-Codeplot is a infinity canvas for data exploration.
+**Codeplot is an infinity canvas for data exploration.**

-It is a game-changing tool for data scientists, analysts, and researchers, offering an unparalleled platform for data analysis and visualization.

-Users can effortlessly create, manipulate, and explore their data in real-time, utilizing the power of Python.

-Experience a productivity boost—say goodbye to the constraints of traditional scrolling notebooks and embrace a more efficient way to do Exploratory Data Analysis.
+Think of it as Figma, but for data teams.

+Dive in, plot your data, and boost your productivity.

+It’s data analysis without the scroll.

+Your go-to tool for an amazing Exploratory Data Analysis workflow.

 Created by [@antl3x](https://github.com/antl3x), [read more](https://antl3x.co/posts/2024-01-25-today-i-decided-to-create-a-tool-that-i-always-wanted/) about its inception.